Skip to main content

 Cost: Free

-This program, offered by the Zahn Innovation Center at The City College of New York, is designed to high schoolers (grades 9 through 12) the ins and outs of running a business and insight into entrepreneurship.
-Participants work together in groups to conceptualize, create, brand, and build a product.
-The program culminates with groups pitching their products to an audience.
+This five-week program, offered by the Zahn Innovation Center at The City College of New York, is designed to introduce high school girls and nonbinary students (grades 9 through 12) to the ins and outs of running a business and provide insight into entrepreneurship.
+Participants work in groups to conceptualize, create, brand, and build a product.
+The program culminates with groups pitching their products to an audience—like Shark Tank, without the sharks.

 Location: The Rockefeller University